 Located on small-town Ohio, Defiance College is a private liberal arts college associated with the United Church of Christ.
 Defiance’s ASD Affinity Program assists students on the Autism Spectrum with:

 - living on their own

 At the beginning of the academic year, participating students meet one-on-one with a member of the program’s staff.
 Here, they work out their goals for the upcoming school year.
-For students living on campus, there are Resident Assistants who have special training in knowing when and how to offer a student support and intervention.
+For students living on campus, some Resident Assistants have special training in knowing when and how to offer student support and intervention.

 Eastern Illinois University

 Despite being a public state university (which is typically known for being much larger), Eastern Illinois University is home to approximately 8,000 students.
 Eastern Illinois University students who are on the Autism Spectrum may participate in the Students with Autism Transitional Education Program (STEP).
 This comprehensive program supports and empowers anyone on the Spectrum.
 STEP organizes an early move-in date at the beginning of the year.
 It offers options for singles dorms, schedules study sessions, and even puts together personalized physical fitness programs.

 Eastern University is a beautiful private school affiliated with the American Baptist Churches USA.
 The university offers students on the Autism Spectrum The College Success Program, which assists students transitioning into life as a college student.
 Examples of program support include:

 Edinboro University is a school of about 4,500 undergraduate students, the perfect size for a student looking for a small college.
 Edinboro students on the Autism Spectrum will find support through the university’s BASIS Program.
 It’s officially known as Boro Autism Support Initiative for Success.
 BASIS offers such assistance as: